 In addition Solomon Elementary uses the iReady instructional online program.
 This program uses data from the initial assessment to provide skill lessons that focuses on the student's area of need.
 Parents may access this program at home to work with their child, see your child's teachers for details on how to do this.
 Access iReady through the Clever single sign-in platform.

 Every effort at Solomon Elementary is being taken to provide your child with the best learning experience possible.
 With your help we will be able to do just that.
-Remember to read with your child daily, to discuss interesting subject that you can both explore in written form, and encourage your child to seek help when needed.
-Together we can all make a difference in a child life.
+Remember to read with your child daily, discuss interesting subjects that you can both explore in written form, and encourage your child to seek help when needed.
+Together we can all make a difference in the life of your child.